 When your partner does or says something that is inconsiderate and hurtful, forgiveness can be difficult to give, especially if you’re fearful that this mistake may happen again, but it’s so important to remember that forgiveness is not about your partner.
 Forgiveness is about YOU.
 By forgiving your partner, you’re not accepting their actions or behavior, and you’re certainly not justifying what they’ve done to hurt you, but you’re allowing yourself to move on from the mistake, and live in peace.
-If you never forgive, you will only build mistrust and hatred in your own heart and ultimately, that’ll just end up hurting you more than anyone else.
-So give the tips below a try and let forgiveness take over.
+If you never forgive, you will only build mistrust and hatred in your own heart and ultimately, that’ll just end up hurting you more than protecting you.
+Give the tips below a try and let forgiveness take over.

 Express your hurt & anger